benlue/jsonfp/README.md

     	"pick": "title"
     }

-In fact, an expression as simple as {op: options} can trun into a really sophisticated application.
+By substituting options with a JSON-fp program, an expression as simple as {op: options} can turn into a really sophisticated application.

 ### Operators